iayanpahwa/sensor2notion/README.md

 An year ago I started tracking my habits in a Notion database, things such as- What time I woke up? and went to bed?
 My total screen time.
 If I exercised and listened to Music in a day, how many cups I had in a day and what was my overall mood throughout the day.

 I noticed any day where I had more then 3 cups of coffee or had coffee after 7PM that day I felt really anxious, it was later verified once I cut down my caffeine intake.
 With this project I want to add few more things in that database such as Temperature, Humidity and Air Quality with a hope to find some patterns in order to better improve my habits and lifestyle.

 --------------------
 ## What it does

 - Fetch outside temperature and Air Quality of your area from [OpenWeatherMap API](http://openweathermap.org/)(free tier subscription should be more than enough).
 - Fetch Inside temperature and Humidity using sensors
-- Upload this as entry to your habit tracking DB with a date and other fields.
+- Upload this as entry to your habit tracking DB with a date and other fields as new row every morning at 5AM
 --------------------
 ## Notion Template